rikatz/rikatz.github.io/content/english/post/2025-04-21-mcp-local-go.md

 called [AnythingLLM](https://anythingllm.com/) that allows me to execute local models and also supports MCP.

+The code used on this blog post is also available at [Github](https://github.com/rikatz/weather-mcp-go)

 # Concepts
 Some concepts used here:
 * MCP Server - AKA Agent AI - What we are implementing here.
 A "server" that will be called to provide responses